aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 An HTTP 202 response code will also be returned if the processing is launched.

-To get processing status of DICOM fileset, send a GET request as follows:
+To see processing status of a DICOM fileset, send a GET request in the form:
 ```
 GET  /candidates/$CandID/$VisitLabel/dicoms/$Filename/processes/$process_id
 ```